shr3wcl/Bin-08-01/README.md

-<p>Hello guys!</p>
+<p>👋 Hello guys!</p>

 <p>
-  I'm Mrb1n, a student of computer science at <a href="https://vku.udn.vn/" target="blank">VKU</a>.
+  I'm Bin ☕, a student of computer science at <a href="https://vku.udn.vn/" target="blank">VKU</a>.
 I'm also self-taught about security and I'm a <a href="https://hackerone.com/mrb1n?type=user" target="blank">wandering hacker</a>.
 I am also a small <a href="https://bin-blog.vercel.app/" target="blank">blogger</a> hihi ^^.
 I am passionate about programming because it can help me create useful products for myself and the people around me.
 And now I also want to be a good hacker to protect these things.
 </p>

 <p>
   When I'm not programming or researching, I'm playing CTF, you can find me <a href="https://ctftime.org/user/149881" target="blank">here</a>.
 If you want to join me, get in touch, glad to have you.
 </p>
-<h2>🤪 Flexing J4F</h2>
+<h2>🧑‍💻 Journey</h2>
 <a href="https://tryhackme.com/p/hyp3r" target="blank"><img src="https://tryhackme-badges.s3.amazonaws.com/hyp3r.png" alt="TryHackMe"></a>

 <h2 align="left">👨🏻‍💻 Latest projects:</h3>